k0pernicus/website/content/posts/end_of_a_decade.md

 +++
-title = "End of a decade"
+title = "The end of a decade"
 date = 2020-12-31T10:09:00+01:00
 draft = false
 categories = ["thoughts"]